ItsVasconcellos/ItsVasconcellos/README.md

-I'm a IT student at a technical school in brazil.
-I'm on my third year, learning C#, C/C++.
+I'm a Software Engineer student at a Inteli, that takes places in brazil.
+I'm on my firse year of my graduation, however I have made a technical course which I learned C#, C/C++, Python and a little of Java.
 Beside those languages, I have study MySql and Html.
 Unfortunatelly, I do not have an project yet, however I'm working on one.
 Probably posting it soon. :)

-- @Vascoツ#5601 - Discord
-- F_Vasconcellos - Twitter (mainly in portuguese, sometimes in english xD)

 "It is never late to learn more!"